refinedev/refine/documentation/blog/2023-02-23-refine-strapi-mantine.md

 ---

-### Setting AuthProvider
+### Understanding the `authProvider` concept

 Similarly, `npm create refine-app` bootstraps a refine application with default `authProvider`.
 You should have the `src/authProvider.ts` file if you created the application using `npm create refine-app` while following the steps above.

 Of particular interest is the `login` method of the `authProvider`.
 We will use email and password to log into our application.
-Be sure the `login`` method has the code below.
+Be sure the `login` method has the code below.

 ```ts title="src/authProvider.ts"
 import type { AuthBindings } from "@refinedev/core";